projection-engine/projection-engine/README.md

   - Shaders

 ### 4.5.
 Licence
-The Projection Engine and all its modules are licenced under an MIT licence.
+The Projection DevelopmentRenderer and all its modules are licenced under an MIT licence.

 ### 5. Community
 - **Bugs - Feature request - Help**: [GitHub issues](https://github.com/projection-engine/editor/issues)